Sheffield Bladerunners: Modern day Bladerunners (2015–present)

 In 2015, the team relocated once again to their current home: Forge Valley School, which boasts fantastic facilities and a baseball mound built by the team in 2018.

 Following the split of Northern teams from the British Baseball Federation, the Bladerunners joined the newly formed British Baseball League's Northern Baseball League.
 They currently play in the BBL's Northern Baseball League under manager Rich Green.

 2017 saw the launch of the Bladerunners Junior Programme, a youth system for Under-14s to get involved with baseball.

+The Sheffield Bladerunners played at the AAA (2nd tier of baseball in the UK) in the 2017 and 2018 seasons with moderate success in the 2017 season making the northern playoffs finishing in third place having defeated the Manchester As in a third place playoff.

+In 2018 the Bladerunners suffered from the split and formation of the Sheffield Bruins and struggled to a last place finish in the AAA level leading to a subsequent relegation the next season.

 In 2019, the Bladerunners club were able to confirm that due to a growing player-base, there would be a second-team added to the Single-A division.
 These teams were split between veterans and rookies to help with development, and in the first season of this new change, Bladerunners I was able to secure a division title.
 Bladerunners II also made the playoffs.
 The plan had paid off and the team saw success on and off the diamond.

 For the 2020 season, the club added a third team, and due to the reworked Northern Baseball League, the Single-A division was split into East, Central, and West.
 Therefore, with the splits taking place, the three Bladerunners teams were due to fill out the Central division.
 However, due to the COVID-19 pandemic, the 2020 season of the National Baseball League did not go ahead.

 For the 2021 season of the Northern Baseball League, the club announced the intention to offer 4 teams into the Double-A and Single-A divisions.

 The 2021 season, which would be the first full season since the 2020 season was cancelled due to the COVID-19 pandemic, proved to be a strong season for the Bladerunners.

-The Bladerunners, now expanded to four teams with a large number of rookies performed well under their respective managers, Stephanie Osman and Paul Cassidy the experienced Great Britain softball players led team II. team III was led by Infielder and captain Jack Hukin and Pitcher/3rd Baseman Alan Bowers a Barnsley duo who brought a hard working attitude. and team IV was led by the extremely experienced outfielder Jon Briscoe and peerless defensive catcher and lefty batter Martin Hingley.